brad-tech-ke/daraja-api-client/README.md

 Just remember to include Jackson and Apache-HttpClient to your classpath.

 ## Examples
-:warning: All examples use Java-8 with the the sandbox urls.
+:warning: All examples use Java-8 with the sandbox urls.

 ### Authentication
 ```java